Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 - Outsourcing Discount Pricing: $34.30 per article

 Summary: With SEO agency services ranging everywhere from content creation to keyword research, PPC, SERP rankings, reputation management and more, the easier you can make the content creation process while keeping quality high, the better.
-From the cost breakdown above, it can make a lot of sense to purchase your content from a provider to allow you to focus your resources on other sectors of your service or product line.
+From the cost breakdown above, it can make a lot of sense to buy blog posts from a provider to allow you to focus your resources on other sectors of your service or product line.

-One of the caveats to using a content provider, however, is making sure you select one that can customize to your business model and integrate with your processes.
-If using an outsourcer’s platform decreases efficiency and adds cost, that should be considered.
+One of the caveats to using a content writing service, however, is making sure you select one that can customize to your business model and integrate with your processes.
+If using an content writing services’ platform decreases efficiency and adds cost, that should be considered.

 Scenario 3: A Large Enterprise with High Content Volume

-Background: You already have a strong marketing department, but you need to up your content production to help fulfill ongoing campaigns across several different departments.
-Assume that you are looking to produce 500, 500-word blogs per month.
+Background: You already have a strong marketing department, but you need to up your content writing to help fulfill ongoing campaigns across several different departments.
+Assume that you are looking to produce 500, 500-word blog posts per month.
 Using the above rate of 125 articles per writer, you would need to hire four full-time content writers to handle the volume.

 - Article Word Size: 500 words